jrotolo/jrotolo.github.io/about/index.md

 ### The tools I use:
  - Text Editor - Vim and Sublime Text 3
  - Terminal Shell - GNU Bash
- - Operating System - Linux (Ubuntu or Arch) and Windows
+ - Operating System - Linux (Ubuntu or Arch) and OSX
  - Virtual Environments - Vagrant with VirtualBox
  - Source Control - Git